Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/swequip/swequip.md

 **To Hit**
 `-b` - Add a bonus to the to-hit roll
+`-bstat` - Will swap out the modifier used for the to-hit roll.
+Ex: `-bstat wis` will swap the current weapons to-hit stat to the characters wisdom modifier

 **Damage**
 `-dmg` - Change the damage die on the attack